nordeck/matrix-neoboard/.changeset/thin-lizards-look.md

 '@nordeck/matrix-neoboard-widget': patch
 ---

-Fix re-rending of all MoveableElements when a single element is moved
+Fix re-rendering of all MoveableElements when a single element is moved